in this section

 Appropriate prescriptions are written, (e.g. pain pills, so that you will be able to take them when you return home).

 You will need to arrange for someone to drive you to and from the surgery center.
 Patients cannot drive after surgery, and for 10 days afterward.
 Recently sedated patients will not be placed into taxis for transport home.
 Medical transportation can be arranged in the event that you cannot find someone.
 It is also mandatory to have someone stay with you for the first few days after surgery, for your comfort and safety.

 After arrival at the surgicenter.
 The nursing staff will register you and have you change into the appropJriate gown.

 The choice of anesthetic will be made with input from the Patient, Surgeon and Anesthesiologist.
 Continuous monitoring of your vital signs is carried out throughout the operation.

-You may shower after your post-op visit.
+The bra will hold the dressing in place.
+You may shower after your first postop visit.

 Currently, there is no proof in the medical literature associating breast implants with specific illness or patient complaints.